scottbanyard/french-gui-test-java/README.md

 `- improve design - make it look more colourful`

-`- work out a system to ask questions on all numbers (index possibly)`
+`- work out a system to ask questions on all numbers (index possibly - done in C program)`

-`- choose how many questions you want`
+`- choose how many questions you want (done in C program)`

-`- feedback on questions you got wrong (show right answer)`
+`- feedback on questions you got wrong (show right answer - done in C program)`